courses

 Day 1

-4 Types of Supplier Audits and Auditing Tools
+Part 4: Types of Audits and Auditing Tools

 Day 2

-6 Miscellaneous Topics: APQP/PPAP, Supplier Performance Metrics, Supplier Continual Improvement, Source Delegations (Delegation of Verification) 60
+Part 2: Miscellaneous Topics: APQP/PPAP, Supplier Performance Metrics, Supplier Continual Improvement, Source Delegations (Delegation of Verification)

 Days: 2